ADMINISTRATIVE POLICY AND PROCEDURES

 3.6 Post-Award Process.
 RIT's post award process sets forth the steps to follow after the execution of the final agreement and during the administration of the award.
 During this time, the PI will commence the substantive research required by the Project as specified in the award agreement.
 In addition, the PI shall work with SPA to facilitate the appropriate and compliant administration of the agreement in accordance with sponsor and RIT's policies and procedures.

 3.6.1 Project Initiation Meeting (PIM).
 After an award notice is received by RIT and the financial account is established for the sponsored project, SRS is responsible for holding a PIM with the PI, his/her project administrator, SPA representative and others as appropriate.
 The purpose of the PIM is to review the award terms and conditions as well as the legal, regulatory, sponsor, financial and compliance requirements associated with the administration of the award.
-Specific topics discussed during the PIM include the reporting requirements, sponsor terms and conditions, utilization of personnel, RIT procedures on use of project accounts, budget and cost share, and the Notice of Award (NOA) process.
+Specific topics discussed during the PIM include the reporting requirements, sponsor terms and conditions, utilization of personnel, RIT procedures on use of project accounts, and budget and cost share.
 At the conclusion of the meeting, the PI signs the Terms and Conditions document to confirm in writing that he/she had an opportunity to review the information in detail and ask questions.
 The signed Terms and Conditions document is retained by SRS in the project file.

 3.6.3 Reporting Effort / Changes in Effort.
-PIs and project participants shall take diligent steps to ensure accurate reporting of effort in accordance with federal regulations (OMB Circular A-21 - Cost Principles for Educational Institutions) and other award requirements.
+PIs and project participants shall take diligent steps to ensure accurate reporting of effort in accordance with federal regulations (Uniform Guidance) and other award requirements.
 PIs and project participants shall promptly notify SRS if a significant change in the corresponding work activity is expected to occur.
-OMB Circular A-21 defines significant changes as three months of no effort or a 25% differential from what was reported to the Sponsor.
+Uniform Guidance defines significant changes as three months of no effort or a 25% differential from what was reported to the Sponsor.
 However, individual sponsors may have more stringent or specific requirements.
-PI's are required to review and certify a Quarterly Monitored Workload Report (QMWR) for each RIT employee whose salary or wage costs are charged to a federal grant or contract during the reporting period.
-The effort report certification provides after-the-fact confirmation of employee activity allocable to each Federal award as required by OMB Circular A-21.
+PI's are required to review and certify an Effort Report for each RIT employee whose salary or wage costs are charged to a federal grant or contract during the reporting period.
+The effort report certification provides after-the-fact confirmation of employee activity allocable to each Federal award as required by Uniform Guidance.
 If during review the PI determines that adjustments are needed, he/she is responsible for contacting Sponsored Programs Accounting so corrected effort reports can be prepared

 3.6.4 Equipment Procurement and Monitoring.
-Principal investigators may purchase equipment by completing a purchase requisition as described in the Procurement Manual - Requisition Process of Capital Equipment found in the Procurement Services website: http://finweb.rit.edu/purchasing/policies/manual.html#requisition6 .
-If the project is funded by a government entity the procurement process will comply with the regulatory requirements outlined in OMB Circular A-110 - Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals and Other Non-Profit Organizations and any additional sponsor and program-specific requirements.
+Principal investigators may purchase equipment by completing a purchase requisition as described in the Procurement Manual - Requisition Process of Capital Equipment found in the Procurement Services website: http://finweb.rit.edu/purchasing/policies/manual.html#requisition6.
+Under Uniform Guidance, all capital equipment purchases made with federal funds require a statement of “intended use” of the equipment and that information must be maintained in the University’s property records.
+If the project is funded by a government entity the procurement process will comply with the regulatory requirements outlined in Uniform Guidance and any additional sponsor and program-specific requirements.

 The Fixed Assets Department in the Controller's Office is responsible for maintaining accurate equipment records in the Oracle Fixed Assets module that contain identifier information, such as description of the equipment, serial number, source of equipment, whether title vests with the federal government, acquisition date, location, and payment source.